Texas State Highway 225: The Harrisburg Freeway

 The Harrisburg Freeway is the name of a once-planned freeway extension of SH 225 into downtown Houston.
 The extension was never completed due to lack of funding and neighborhood opposition along its proposed route.

 The extension was originally proposed in a 1960 traffic study, with the aim of relieving congestion on the Gulf Freeway.
 The recommended alignment followed Harrisburg Boulevard through a predominantly Hispanic neighborhood.
 In 1962, TxDOT agreed to build interchanges for the proposed freeway at Interstate 610 and the terminus at US 59 (the planned western terminus is located east of present-day Minute Maid Park).
 In 1969, after delaying for several years due to a backlog in freeway construction, the Texas Transportation Commission put the Harrisburg Freeway in the state highway system.

 As the process of selecting the route and obtaining approval for the freeway began, neighborhood activists proposed an alternate route from the one tentatively proposed.
 The alternate route would skirt the neighborhood, running near the Houston Ship Channel and Buffalo Bayou.
-As planning continued, opposition developed over both the original route and a short-lived proposal to make the freeway a tollway.
+As planning continued, opposition developed over both the original route and a short-lived 1979 proposal by the Texas Turnpike Authority to make the freeway a tollway.
 The competing routes remained under study until 1973, when the original route was announced as the recommended alignment.
 The route was approved by the Houston-Galveston Area Council, despite appeals from neighborhood activists.

 However, the construction never got off the ground.
 The environmental impact statement for the project was rejected by the United States Environmental Protection Agency, and TxDOT put the project on hold due to a shortage of highway funds.
 The Harrisburg Freeway was never revived, and the city of Houston finally deleted it from the Major Thoroughfare and Freeway Plan.

 Route description

 SH 225 is a freeway located in Greater Houston that links the southeast side of Houston with Pasadena, Deer Park, and La Porte.
-The freeway lanes begin just inside the I-610 inner beltway of Houston at Broadway Street and Lawndale Avenue.
+The freeway lanes begin just inside the I-610 inner beltway of Houston at Broadway Street and Lawndale Street.
 It heads east to an interchange with I-610 before continuing through the southeast side of Houston.
 The freeway enters Pasadena and passes through the northern portions of the city as it runs to the south of the Houston Ship Channel.
 It continues east to the Sam Houston Tollway before it enters the city limits of Deer Park.
 The freeway does not interchange with any other state highways in Deer Park, but it does have an exit at Independence Parkway (former SH 134) which provides access to San Jacinto Battleground State Historic Site.
 The freeway continues to the east to its eastern terminus at an interchange with SH 146/future SH 99 in La Porte just south of the Fred Hartman Bridge.